ChamaniS/MuCALD_SplitFed/README.md

 1. Causal Representation and Diffusion Module (CRDM)
 2. Domain-Adversarial Causal Alignment (DACA)

+## Ablation studies
+We also performed below ablation studies to better isolate the contribution of each component.

+- CRDM only (without DACA)
+- DACA only (without CRDM)
+- Causal graph discovery disabled (Neural-SCM replaced with a standard encoder)
+- Diffusion-based obfuscation disabled (forward diffusion removed from CRDM)

+All the results we achieved are added to the "Results_Summary" folder in this repository.

 ## References
 [1] Lockhart, Lisette, Parvaneh Saeedi, Jason Au, and Jon Havelock.
 "Multi-label classification for automatic human blastocyst grading with severely imbalanced data."
 In 2019 IEEE 21st International Workshop on Multimedia Signal Processing (MMSP), pp. 1-6.
 IEEE, 2019.